TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/typescript/index.md

 }

 fibonacci(num);

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:
+Fibonacci in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Chris Thomas
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 16:26:37.
-The solution was first committed on Oct 12 2018 10:16:37.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution